 Walking is something we do every day.
 But have you ever really paid much attention to the process?
 By using walking meditation you can become mindful and aware of your walking.
 You can use this as a helpful meditation practice.
 Walking meditation helps you stay in the moment by focusing on your steps.
 Shifting your focus to the way your feet touch the ground, keeps you aware and in the moment.

 Where Can You Do Walking Meditation?

 You can try these techniques just about anywhere, in the park, on a hiking trail or on the beach.
 It’s all about your state of mind.
 You should set aside some time to just focus on this meditation.

 - The first step is to stand up.
 Stand tall and breath.
-Take a few large in breaths and out breaths.
-Feel yourself grounded to the earth.
+Take a few large in-breaths and out-breaths.
+Feel grounded to the earth.
 Allow your body to relax.
 Become aware of how your whole body feels.
 Notice any sensations throughout your body.
 Just try this for a few moments.

 - Now start walking.
 Walk at a normal pace.
 Try to focus on the sensation of walking.
 Feel your feet touch the ground.
 Notice how your knees move between each step.
 Do you swing your arms when you walk?
 If you do, put some attention to that sensation.
 Become fully aware of walking.

 - Thoughts may be tempted to come into your head.
 If they do, do not allow them to take over your mind.
-Bring your attention back to you walking.
+Bring your attention back to your walking.
 Become aware of each step.
 How your toes and ankles feel.
 Pay attention to the muscles in your legs.
 What kind of sensations are you feeling?

 - Allow your whole body to relax and enjoy the process of walking.
 If you feel the tension in any part of your body let it go.

 - Try walking like this for as long as you feel comfortable or until you are relaxed and present.